-Standard Rationale and elaboration Resources

-C43 Using data collection forms Mandatory

-Use a data collection form which has been piloted.
+Standard Rationale and elaboration C43 Using data collection forms Mandatory data collection form, which een piloted.
 Review authors often have different backgrounds and level of systematic review experience.
 Using a data collection form ensures some consistency in the process of data extraction, and is necessary for comparing data extracted in duplicate.
 The completed data collection forms should be available to the CRG on request.
 Piloting the form within the review team is highly desirable.
 At a minimum, the data collection form (or a very close variant of it) must have been assessed for usability.

-C44 Describing studies Mandatory

-Collect characteristics of the included studies in sufficient detail to populate a table of 'Characteristics of included studies'.
+See Handbook Section 5, 5.4.1 C44 Describing studies Mandatory incluc to po ct characteristics of the ded studies in sufficient detail pulate a table of acteristics of included es'.
 Basic characteristics of each study will need to be presented as part of the review, including details of participants, interventions and comparators, outcomes and study design.
-See Handbook Section 5.3.1
+See Handbook Section 5, 5.3.1 C45 Extracting study characteristics in duplicate Highly desirable indep chara each the pi at least) two people working endently to extract study octeristics from reports of study, and define in advance rocess for resolving reements.
+Duplicating the data extraction process reduces both the risk of making mistakes and the possibility that data selection is influenced by a single person's biases.
+Dual data extraction may be less important for study characteristics than it is for outcome data, so it is not a mandatory standard for the former.
+See Handbook Section 5, 5.5.2 C46 Extracting outcome data in duplicate Mandatory indep data f and d at least) two people working endently to extract outcome from reports of each study, efine in advance the process solving disagreements.
+Duplicating the data extraction process reduces both the risk of making mistakes and the possibility that data selection is influenced by a single person's biases.
+Dual data extraction is particularly important for outcome data, which feed directly into syntheses of the evidence, and hence to the conclusions of the review.
+See Handbook Section 5, 5.5.2